Plan Your Visit

 Cedar Creek and Belle Grove NHP is a park-in-development, only being created by Congress in 2002.
 Although there are over 3,700 acres within the park's authorized boundary, over half of this is still privately owned.
 Therefore, much of the battlefield is not accessible to the public.
 Nearly all of the remaining land (approximately 1,500 acres) and buildings are preserved and administered by the Key Partners.

-Three sites, the Cedar Creek Battlefield Foundation Headquarters, Hupp's Hill Civil War Park and Belle Grove Plantation Manor House, are open to the public.
+Four sites, Cedar Creek and Belle Grove NHP Visitor Contact Station, the Cedar Creek Battlefield Foundation Headquarters, Hupp's Hill Civil War Park and Belle Grove Plantation Manor House, are open to the public.
 All are good places to start learning the many stories of Cedar Creek, Belle Grove and the Shenandoah Valley (see Things to Do).